-In particular, the analysis in the angular domain provides a straightforward method to identify small malfunctions of the injector only under no load operations.
+The analysis in the angular domain provides a straightforward method to identify small malfunctions of the injector only under no load operations.
 The analysis in the frequency domain can produce fault detection for both faults but cannot identify differences between different sources and types of faults.
-The joint angular-frequency analysis can provide both detection and diagnosis for both the small and large injection faults and their original cylinder.
+The joint angular-frequency analysis can provide both detection and diagnosis for both the small and large injection faults and their original cylinder and has the potential of separating several AE sources occurring at the same time but having different frequency content.
+It was found that the main AE transients were generated by the inlet valve opening in each cylinder and the faults of injection can be reflected in these main AE transients through their influence on the AE events.